 - No proof of delivery.

-> - Doesn’t consider factors like time windows, driver breaks, or restrictions.
+- Doesn’t consider factors like time windows, individual driver speeds, or restrictions.

-> 2. Upper Route Planner – Multi-stop Route Planning & Optimization
+2. Upper Route Planner – Multi-stop Route Planning & Optimization

 Great for: Planning & optimization for multiple routes with multiple stops

 If you are running a delivery business or manage a team of professional drivers, Upper Route Planner is all you need to perform delivery operations.
 Upper is capable of churning out the best routes in the matter of seconds.
 You just need a few clicks to create a route plan, optimize routes, and dispatch drivers.

 Upper is ideal for small or medium-sized businesses so that you can plan routes including hundreds of stops.
 Just import your Excel file into the route planner, get optimal routes and share them with your drivers.

 The route planning and optimization software eliminates manual route planning in such a way that there will be no room for errors.
 The good thing is it reduces your working hours to minutes by using a fully automated delivery process.